marizmelo/todo.c/README.md

 	7. on	  - include date when todo is completed
 	8. mail	  - send todo list to email address
-	9. create test and installation script with MAKE
+	9. create test and installation script with MAKE 10.attach - (todo 1 attach [path to file]) will attach file to todo item, how display attachements?